thephilgray/review-react-2018/README.md

 #### Create reducer

 * Create a redux state value to manage in the initialState object that gets passed into the reducer.
 * Create cases for action types, shallow copy the state, and return it immutably.
+* NOTE: You can generate simple reducer tests from redux dev tools.

 ```js
 // /src/store/reducers/reducer.test.js